Melanesia: Geography

 A distinction is often made between the island of New Guinea and what is known as Island Melanesia, which consists of "the chain of archipelagos, islands, atolls, and reefs forming the outer bounds of the sheltered oval-shaped coral sea".
 This includes the Louisiade Archipelago (a part of Papua New Guinea), the Bismarck Archipelago (a part of Papua New Guinea and Solomon Islands), and the Santa Cruz Islands (a part of the country called Solomon Islands).
 The country of Vanuatu is composed of the New Hebrides island chain (and in the past 'New Hebrides' has also been the name of the political unit located on the islands).
 New Caledonia is composed of one large island and several smaller chains, including the Loyalty Islands.
 The nation of Fiji is composed of two main islands, Viti Levu and Vanua Levu, and smaller islands, including the Lau Islands.

+From the geological point of view, the island of New Guinea is part of the Australian continent.
+New Caledonia is geologically part of Zealandia, and so is Norfolk Island.

-The names of islands in Melanesia can be confusing: they have both indigenous and European names.
+The names of islands in Melanesia can be confusing; they have both indigenous and European names.
 National boundaries sometimes cut across archipelagos.
 The names of the political units in the region have changed over time, and sometimes have included geographical terms.
 For example, the island of Makira was once known as San Cristobal, the name given to it by Spanish explorers.
 It is in the country Solomon Islands, which is a nation-state and not a contiguous archipelago.
 The border of Papua New Guinea and Solomon Islands separates the island of Bougainville from the nearby islands of Choiseul, although Bougainville is geographically part of the chain of islands that includes Choiseul and much of the Solomons.

 In addition to the islands mentioned above, there are many smaller islands and atolls in Melanesia.
 These include: